 There are three different interest calculation methods you can choose from for your loan product:

 - Declining Balance

 - Declining Balance with Equal Installments

-When creating a new loan product, you will need to choose one of these methods to be associated to that product and all the accounts created under it.
+When creating a new loan product, you need to choose one of these methods to be associated with that product and all the accounts created under it.

-Next you can see how the repayment schedules would look like for each of the methods.
+Next you can see how the repayment schedules would look for each of the methods.

 The loan details for every example are:

 - Repayments are made every: 1 Month